 The only downside is the portion size and price.
 These spring rolls are not exactly cheap, and if you’re paying out of pocket, they’re not a good value…but the cheeseburger one is so delicious that I’m willing to overlook that.

 Another tried and true Magic Kingdom snack is the waffle sandwiches found at Sleepy Hollow Refreshments.
-These are offered in a handful of flavors, but sweet and savory.
+These are offered in a couple of flavors, but sweet and savory.

 Our go-to has long been the Fresh Fruit Waffle Sandwich with Chocolate Hazelnut Spread (Nutella), which simultaneously manages to taste fresh and refreshing while also feeling like it’s rotting your teeth.
 Not exactly a ringing endorsement, but we love it.

-Continuing our circle tour back to Main Street, we stop at Casey’s Corner for one of our favorite savory snacks in Magic Kingdom: CORN DOG NUGGETS.
+Continuing our circle tour (and/or corn dog challenge) back to Main Street, we stop at Casey’s Corner for one of our favorite savory snacks in Magic Kingdom: CORN DOG NUGGETS.

 Seriously, these are a perfect pre-fireworks snack, or a late night meal to enjoy as Magic Kingdom closes for the night.
 (Also, it’s not really snack-sized, but the Plant-based Loaded Slaw Dog is way better than it has any right being.
 It’s a great, shareable option that surpasses the all-beef hot dogs at Casey’s Corner.)

 Finishing up on Main Street, we have some controversy and disagreement between the two of us about what belongs on this list.
 The obvious choice is a sundae from Plaza Ice Cream Parlor.
 What’s available here changes from time-to-time, and you might find a colossal option (like the Mickey Shorts Sundae above) in addition to what’s on the permanent menu.
 In my view, when it comes to ice cream, bigger is always better.